MHindermann/biozentrum/README.md

 ## Word cloud based on title + abstract / 20210209
-1. We build histograms based on title and, if available, abstract based on the slices by decade saved in `refined/20210128`.
-In order to take into account for distributed terms, we try out monograms, bigrams and trigrams.
+1. We build histograms based on title and, if available, abstract based on the slices by decade saved in `/refined/20210128`.
+In order to take into account distributed terms, we try out monograms, bigrams and trigrams.
 For example like so for a bigram over all five decades:
    ```